A weekend holiday celebration Dec. 13 and 14, 2019

-- 5 pm: Parade begins: This year’s theme is “March of the Toys.”
+- 5 pm: Parade begins: This year’s theme is “Jingle Bell Rock.”
 Main Street will be illuminated with more than 60 floats twinkling with lights.
 Come watch this magical parade filled with high school marching bands, costumed characters and much more.

 The parade will proceed from third avenue up to 8th avenue, creating an extra block of viewing space for spectators!

 Thank you to our Sponsors of Longmont Lights!

 Village at the Peaks